shaneocon/team-profile-generator/README.md

 ### Acceptance Criteria
 - Functional application.
--GitHub repository with a unique name and a README describing the project.
+- GitHub repository with a unique name and a README describing the project.
 - User can use the CLI to generate an HTML page that displays  information about their team.
 - All tests must pass.